 About me

-Central to my work is the preservation of natural elements, particularly leaves, which I treat as metaphors for our own existence.
-By combining natural and synthetic processes, I aim to extend the life of these delicate forms, mirroring how we strive to prolong our own.
-This approach not only honors the fragile beauty of nature but also raises questions about the limits of preservation and the inevitable passage of time.
+Central to my work is the preservation of organic elements, particularly leaves, which I treat as metaphors for our own existence.
+By merging natural forms with man-made materials and technological processes, I aim to extend the life of these fragile elements, reflecting humanity’s ongoing desire to resist ephemerality and preserve what is meaningful.
+This intersection of the organic and the synthetic reflects not only a material contrast, but also a deeper meditation on the human condition.